 A net price calculator typically takes about 10-15 minutes to complete and is time well spent.
 Typing "net price calculator" in the search bar of a college's website should direct you to it.

 Broadridge Investor Communication Solutions, Inc. does not provide investment, tax, or legal advice.
 The information presented here is not specific to any individual's personal circumstances.

 To the extent that this material concerns tax matters, it is not intended or written to be used, and cannot be used, by a taxpayer for the purpose of avoiding penalties that may be imposed by law.
 Each taxpayer should seek independent advice from a tax professional based on his or her individual circumstances.

-Securities offered through SagePoint Financial, Inc., member FINRA/SIPC.
-Investment advisory services and fixed and/or Traditional Insurance Services offered through Keeler Thomas a registered investment advisor not affiliated with SagePoint Financial, Inc.
+Registered representative offering securities through SagePoint Financial, Inc., a registered broker-dealer and member FINRA, SIPC.
+Investment advisory services offered through Keeler Thomas Management LLC, Inc., a registered investment advisor, not affiliated with SagePoint Financial Inc.

-This communication is strictly intended for individuals residing in the state(s) of CA and UT.
+This communication is strictly intended for individuals residing in the state(s) of AZ, CA, CO, FL, GA, HI, ID, IN, MD, MN, MO, MT, NV, NY, ND, OH, OR, PA, TX, UT, VA, WA and WI.
 No offers may be made or accepted from any resident outside the specific states referenced.